 These jobs require creating several word documents, presentations, reports, and more through MS Office tools.
 Some tasks might even use similar cloud-based productivity tools like Google Workspace.

-The MS Office skills you should include in your resume
+Microsoft Office skills you should include on your resume

-Here are the skills that you may include if it applies to your skillset and the job description:
+Here are some Microsoft Office skills that you may include in your resume if it applies to your skillset and the job description:

 1. Microsoft Word